GESTATIONAL SURROGACY IN VIRGINIA

 Will Virginia Vital Records honor a second parent adoption order from another state and add the second parent to the birth certificate?
-Yes, if the out-of-state court order is validated by a Virginia court.
+Yes, and in this case the out-of-state court order does not need to be domesticated by a Virginia court.

 Note: This situation typically arises if the child is born outside of the state.
 The parents then return to Virginia to obtain a second parent adoption or stepparent adoption in Virginia.